Being focused and present with your clients is a great start. But that just means you’re here.

 In 1956, a UCLA professor named Albert Mehrabian studied communication in groups of one to four people.

-He tested communication on the basis of words, body language, and tone of voice.
+He tested communication based on words, body language, and tone of voice.

 What do you think is the most impactful form of communication—words, voice, or body language?